-High Mountain Spring Tea is known for its fresh, floral and mild herbal aromatic qualities.
-It offers a delicate balance of sweet and astringent qualities that leave an especially clean mouth-feel combined with a lingering, fragrant finish in the nose.
-Its a refined and complex combination of floral and sweet qualities with the inherent bitter/astringent character of tea leaves that gives Alishan High Mountain Tea its claim to fame.
+This batch of High Mountain Fall Tea offers a foresty, smooth mild herbal flavor profile.
+It has a delicate balance of sweet and astringent qualities that leave an especially clean mouth-feel combined with a lingering, fragrant finish in the nose.
+It's a refined and complex combination of herbal/floral and sweet qualities with the inherent bitter/astringent character of tea leaves that gives Alishan High Mountain Tea its claim to fame.

 This batch of tea comes from Ruili Village in the Meishan Township of Chiayi County, Taiwan.
 We source our Alishan High Mountain Oolong from same farm.
 The neighboring villages of Ruifeng and Ruili have increasingly become popular sources of Alishan High Mountain Oolong in the last 10-15 years in the local industry.
 Originally, Alishan tea was originally made famous by the newly developed area on the south-western foothills of Alishan, with the most famous place name being Shizuo.
 This area is along the main tourist route leading to Alishan Scenic Area, and the local tea industry flourished and developed as a result.
 While quality tea is still produced in this area, it has become somewhat over-popularized and over-developed.

 Zhangshuhu was the earliest "new hot spot" for Alishan High Mountain Tea, that became a popular resource 15-20 years ago.
 But at the same time, neighboring villages developed tea farms and sold their produce for a more reasonable price, yet offering competitive quality.
 Just a bit down the mountain, we've discovered that there are more family-run operations and smaller farms.
 We firmly believe that this makes a difference not only on a sustainable level, but also in terms of the quality of tea produced.